Phrenic nerve: Variation

 As with most nerves in the neck, multiple anatomic variants have been described.
 Notably, there may be variability in the course of the phrenic nerve in the retro-clavicular region such that the nerve courses anterior to the subclavian vein, rather than its typical position posterior to the vein (between the subclavian vein and artery).
 This variant may predispose the phrenic nerve to injury during subclavian vascular cannulation.

 In addition, an accessory phrenic nerve is commonly identified, present in up to 75% of a cadaveric study.

 In canines, the phrenic nerve arises from C5-C7 with occasional small contributions from C4.
-In the cat, horse, ox, and small ruminant the phrenic nerve arises variably from C4-C7.
+In the cat, horse, ox, and small ruminants the phrenic nerve arises variably from C4-C7.

 Function

 Both of these nerves supply motor fibers to the diaphragm and sensory fibers to the fibrous pericardium, mediastinal pleura, and diaphragmatic peritoneum.

 Some sources describe the right phrenic nerve as innervating the gallbladder, other sources make no such mention.

 The right phrenic nerve may also supply the capsule of the liver.